speleolinux/uisic/docs/index.md

-# UIS Informatics Commission Test Site
+# UIS Informatics Commission Development Site

 This is a test and development site for the UISIC to experiment with alternate underlying formats and user presentation of the UISIC's Caver's